GideonWolfe/CodeOverTime/README.md

 -g, --graph: If gnuplot is installed, it will outplut a plot of the data to the terminal

 -j, --json: The program will output a json object containing the data

+## batch.sh

+Use this if you want to run `codeovertime` on a series of repositories and aggregate the results.

+Ideally this would be run in a clean directory for neatness.
+Fill in the repositories you want to use and run the script.
+A series of JSON files will be output to the location the script was run from.